A fun spin on pesto eggs that are all the rage right now! They’re soft and fluffy and only 2 ingredients too!

 - Separate the egg whites and yolks and put each yolk in a separate container.
 Put all egg whites together in a bowl and beat them with an electric mixer until stiff peaks form.
 (About 2-3 minutes.)

 - Gently fold in the pesto.
-(It doesn't need to be completely combined as the egg whites will start to deflate if they're mixed too much.)
+(It doesn't need to be completely combined – a "streaked" look is ok.)

 - Place 4 mounds of your egg white mixture on your prepared baking sheet and make a deep well in each mound.
-Bake the mounds for 3 minutes.
+Bake the egg whites for 3 minutes.

 - Once done, take the baking sheet out of the oven and carefully place one egg yolk into each well.
 Season with salt and pepper and bake again for 3-4 more minutes, or until the yolk is done to your liking.
 Serve immediately!